 Each connected medical device requires a framework for secure deployment and management.
 When devices are used for more than one patient, healthcare organizations need a reliable way to completely wipe and reset devices before reuse.
-Data breaches and failed device updates can have a devastating impact on data privacy and safety.
+Data breaches and failed device updates can have a devastating impact on patient medical record privacy and safety.

 Challenge #3: Mobile Trust

 Healthcare providers are in a rush to innovate, but they can’t sacrifice security.
-They need to clearly demonstrate a systemic approach to protecting health data to regulators and patients.
+They need to clearly demonstrate a systemic approach to protecting health information to regulators and patients.

 Challenge #4: mHealth Talent